birgander2/PyRAT/README.md

 ## Installation

-You can run PyRAT directly from its source / download directory without further installation.
-Most functionality will be there without compiling.
-However, compiling will add accelerated versions of some modules (by using cython) and some additional fuctionality. **We did not succeed yet to compile correctly on Windows (help needed!).** If pyrat keeps on crashing at startup on Windows after compiling, please move back to a pure source version.
+**You can run PyRAT directly from its source / download directory without further installation.** Most functionality will be there without compiling.
+However, compiling will add accelerated versions of some modules (by using cython) and some additional fuctionality.
+We did not succeed yet to compile correctly on Windows (help needed!).
+If pyrat keeps on crashing at startup on Windows after compiling, please move back to a pure source version.

 **Compile / build:** This is only needed if you want to benefit from some fast cython and C modules.

     python setup.py build_ext --inplace

-**Install (with root rights):** Installs pyrat in the system's python site-packages.
+**Install (with root rights):** This is only needed if you want to install pyrat in the system's python site-packages.
 This command will also compile the cython and C modules.

     python setup.py install

-**Install (as user):** Installs pyrat in the users's python site-packages.
+**Install (as user):** This is only needed if you want to install pyrat in the users's python site-packages.
 This command will also compile the cython and C modules.

     python setup.py install --user